ibm-cloud-docs/secrets-manager-cli-plugin/secrets-manager-cli.md

 <dd>The value must match regular expression `/[0-9a-f]{8}-[0-9a-f]{4}-[0-9a-f]{4}-[0-9a-f]{4}-[0-9a-f]{12}/`</dd>
 </dl>

-### ibmcloud secrets-manager secret-metadata (Get secret metadata)
+### ibmcloud secrets-manager secret-metadata
 {: #secrets-manager-cli-secret-metadata-command}

 Retrieves the details of a secret by specifying the ID.

 A successful `GET /api/v1/secrets/{secret_type}/{id}/metadata` request returns only metadata about the secret, such as its name and creation date.
 To retrieve the value of a secret, use the [Get a secret](#get-secret) method.

 ```sh
 ibmcloud secrets-manager secret-metadata --secret-type SECRET-TYPE --id ID